End of studies project

 A sustainable men clothing line

 This project fights against the fashion industry pollution.
-These garements extends the raw material life cycle from an average of 2,5 years to potential 3,5 years.
+These garements extends the raw material life cycle from an average of 2,5 years to potential 3,5 years by being the support for a second life object.
 By consuming less, people reduce their negative impact on the global fashion industry impact.

-Each garment has a printed pattern chosen by the costumer according to its needs.
+Each garment has a printed pattern chosen by the costumer which allows to transform the cloth into a new object.
 Users can either choose afterlife product for taking care of their health in polluting cities like in India, ease their everyday life transportations or protect their body from the hard climate.
 Each of the proposition use the technical properties of the fibers while are trendy and new on the market.
 Regarding the transformation, the running stitch embroideries on the garments are present to ease the conversion by creating the final shape once the customer pulled them out.
 The decorative one can be reused for restitch the garment or for the finishes of the final piece.
 Tailors are involved in the process of transformation in order ot have a higher quality finish and for avoiding any mistakes.
 The pattern as much the steps respond to their level of skills.

 Comparing other sustainable project including clothing, the concept X-T-E-N-D- does not focuses in priority on a fair and ethical production.
 While responding to the wish to own ready made clothing following a trendy casual urban style, the brand identity creates an aspirational image of sustainability by offering a seducing and responsible image.
 Morevover, thanks to a storytelling focusing on the technicality and reliability of the clothing, the user can easily see himself using the products in a urban context.
 In a larger picture, the project joins degrowth values.
 First it educates on the techinal nature of the fibers.
 Moreover, the system of transformation revives the trust of the youth with the tailors, which has the effect to creates a stronger attachement to the garments as during previous times.
 This new range of customer will have all the tools for acting in a sustainable way by consuming less, with more awarness and for a longer time.